-Need a simple recipe for the best old fashioned oatmeal cookies made from scratch?
-These are soft and chewy just like Grandma used to make!
-As well as made from everyday ingredients and ready to enjoy while still warm in 30 minutes!
+Need a simple recipe for the best old-fashioned oatmeal cookies made from scratch?
+These are soft and chewy, just like Grandma used to make!
+It is also made from everyday ingredients and ready to enjoy while still warm in 30 minutes!

 Why You'll Love This Recipe

 - An old-fashioned chewy cookie just like Grandma used to make!

 - Just as easy to make as Chocolate Chip Cookies!

 - Soft and chewy, not hard and crispy like prepackaged cookies.